sajjadh47/wp-edit-username/README.md

 ### Features:

-- Edit UserName
+- Edit Username: Allows editing of usernames.
-- Only Who can edit_other_users() capability can edit username.
+- Only users with the `edit_other_users()` capability can change usernames.
-- On change username a email would send to the user email about username change if send email is checked!
+- If the “Send Email” option is enabled, the user will receive a notification email when their username is changed.
-- You can modify email text & subject in admin dashboard & via filter hook
+- You can customize the email subject and body text in the admin dashboard or via filter hooks.
-- Email Subject Change via filter `wp_username_changed_email_subject`.
+- Modify the email subject using the filter: `wp_username_changed_email_subject`.
-- Email Body Text Change via filter ($new_username & $old_username are always prepended to the email text) `wp_username_changed_email_body`.
+- Adjust the email body content using the filter `wp_username_changed_email_body`.
+(Note: `$new_username` and `$old_username` are automatically prepended to the email content).
 ### Hooks Usage:

 `